Walker Evans & Ben Shahn: American Art of the Great Depression in Greenwich Village

-When asked about the studio at 20 – 22 Bethune Street in Greenwich Village he shared with Ben Shahn in 1971, Walker Evans told the Smithsonian Institution Archives of American Art “This is all interesting.
+When asked about the studio at 20 – 22 Bethune Street in Greenwich Village he shared with Ben Shahn, Walker Evans told the Smithsonian Institution Archives of American Art “This is all interesting.
 This is what I say: People do get drawn together when they’re sort of meant to.”
 Ben Shahn (September 12, 1898 – March 14, 1969), a Lithuanian American social realist painter, and Walker Evans (November 3, 1903 – April 10, 1975), an American photographer and photojournalist best known for his striking images of the Great Depression, are two of the most influential figures in American art of the 1930s.

 Shahn and Evans met at a house party in Columbia Heights, Brooklyn around 1932.
 Shortly after, Shahn and Evans began to share studio space on Bethune Street and for a time Evans even rented a basement apartment at 23 Bethune Street from Shahn, who lived with his family on the first floor.
 Greenwich Village at this time was known as the hub of social and political progressive thought as well as the center of the radical art world in New York.
 From his home and studio on Bethune Street, Shahn was close to Edith Halpert’s Downtown Gallery, where his work was frequently exhibited.